 Ways to Get Involved/What You Can Do

-- Reach out: Contact your federal, state, and local government officials about your interest in tax policy
+- Write to your federal, state, or local government officials about your interest in tax policy.

 For tax policy specifically:

 - Americans for Tax Reform, the enforcer of the Taxpayer Protection Pledge